aasimohyeah/100-days-of-ML-code/Log.md

 ## 1 August 2018

 **Task done: Started 'Learn Pandas' course from codecademy.**
-**Remarks: Topics learnt- Introduction of pandas,DataFrame,creating a DataFrame,row and column operations on DataFrame .**
+**Remarks: Topics learnt- Introduction of pandas,DataFrame,creating a DataFrame,row and column operations on DataFrame.**